Imperial City of Huế: Ngự Y viện (御醫院) or Thái y Viện (太醫院)

 It was the working office of private doctors of emperor and imperial family members.
 It was founded in 1802 and finished in 1804.
 The department was responsible for health care in imperial palace as well as suggesting diet plans and recording documents of medicine with treatment process.

-The scene of medical treatment for the royal family in Thái Y Viện.
+Doctors providing medical treatment to the Royal Family in the Thái Y Viện.